How a product complies with EU safety, health and environmental requirements, and how to place a CE marking on your product.

 - measuring instruments

 - non-automatic weighing instruments

 - personal protective equipment

 - pressure equipment

 - simple pressure vessels

-The CE marking is not required for items such as:
+The CE marking is not required for items, for example:

 - cosmetics and foodstuffs